MicrosoftLearning/PL-900BR-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M06Lab01_PVA.md

 4. O tópico de saudação tem 52 frases de gatilho, clique em **Ir para a tela de autoria**.

-5. Vá para a primeira mensagem e substitua por `Oi, sou um agente virtual.
-Posso falar sobre como a COVID-19 é transmitida, como se proteger, como preparar sua casa e família para a COVID-19, sintomas, testes e muito mais`.
+5. Vá para a primeira mensagem e substitua por `Hi, I’m a virtual agent.
+I can tell you about how COVID-19 spreads, how to protect yourself, preparing your home and family for COVID-19, symptoms, testing, and more.`

 6. Clique em **Salvar**.